gitlapse/docs/source/v1/index.md

 This is philo for all...

 ##Contribute
-You can always <a href='https://github.com/gitlapse/docs'>Contribute to Gitlapse API Interface Design Process</a>, We will be happy to keep tweeking our next API version more & more to your liking.
+You can always <a href='https://github.com/gitlapse/docs'>Contribute to Gitlapse API Interface Design Process</a>, We will be happy to keep tweeking our next API version more & more to your liking!

 ## IRC
 Join the crowd #gitlapse @freenode.

 # API Resources
 like using legos to put together to build something great.